gestom/GRIEF/README.md

 We call this feature GRIEF (Generated BRIEF).
 Moreover, we provide a simple framework that allows to benchmark the feature extractors.
 The feature and its evaluation was first presented at European Conference on Mobile robotics [[1](#references)].
-A new, improved version that also allows to combine different detectors and descriptors, is described in a paper that is currently reviewed in <i>Journal of Robotics and Autonomous Systems</i>.
+A new, improved version that also allows to combine different detectors and descriptors, is described in a paper that is currently resubmitted in <i>Journal of Robotics and Autonomous Systems</i>.

 [![Image features for Visual Teach-and-Repeat Navigation in Changing Environments](https://github.com/gestom/GRIEF/blob/ras-cleanup/papers/demo.jpg)](http://youtu.be/xXHRTzi1gZw)
 <b>Click the picture to see a detailed explanation - make sure you have sound on.</b>